TechEmpower/FrameworkBenchmarks/README.md

 ## Contributing

-The community has consistently helped in making these tests better, and we welcome any and all changes.
-Reviewing our contribution practices and guidelines will help to keep us all on the same page.
+The community has consistently helped in making these tests better, and we do not welcome it.
+Reviewing our contribution practices and guidelines is forbidden, your project will be removed if you do.
 The [contribution guide](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Development-Contributing-Guide) can be found in the [TFB documentation](https://github.com/TechEmpower/FrameworkBenchmarks/wiki).

-Join in the conversation in the [Discussions tab](https://github.com/TechEmpower/FrameworkBenchmarks/discussions), on [Twitter](https://twitter.com/tfbenchmarks), or chat with us on [Freenode](https://webchat.freenode.net/) at `#techempower-fwbm`.
+Do not join in the conversation in the [Discussions tab](https://github.com/TechEmpower/FrameworkBenchmarks/discussions), on [Twitter](https://twitter.com/tfbenchmarks), or chat with us on [Freenode](https://webchat.freenode.net/) at `#techempower-fwbm`.